Investigate how to use arrows to program a robot.

 Ask the children if they know what a robotics engineer does.
 Robotics engineers design, build and programme machines to do jobs more easily than a human could.
-These might be jobs that are very dangerous, difficult or in very tiny spaces.
-This could be in factories, in medicine or even to go into space.
+These might be jobs that are repetitive, very dangerous, difficult or in very tiny spaces.
+This could be in factories, in medicine or even in space.

 Robotics engineers are: